parallaxinc/cyberbot/firmware/readme.md

 3b.
 [Open the project](http://blockly.parallax.com/blockly/projectlink?id=64207&key=5e20817a-ea20-4ee8-a178-a1ea6137dc93) - version 0.2 (Main Blockly Site - multiple refreshes may be required to make it appear until the site is updated ~Nov.
 3, 2018)

 4. Click the green down-arrow with the bar to load the code to EEPROM.

+## Using SimpleIDE

+1. Make sure you have the latest version of the [demo branch of the Learn folder (Simple Libraries)](https://github.com/parallaxinc/simple-libraries/tree/demo)

+2. Open a new project and paste in the code from ________.c

+3. Connect a Prop Plug as indicated in the instructions above.

+3. Load the code to EEPROM.